Jump To:

 Before an emergency: Check in!

-As you prepare your kits, check with friends and neighbors that they have all the supplies they will need for the emergency.
+As you prepare your kit, check with friends and neighbors that they have all the supplies they will need for the emergency.
 Offer to drive them to the grocery store or help bring in outdoor furniture.

 During an emergency: Stay in touch!

-As is possible, keep in contact.
+If possible, keep in contact.
 Do not put yourself or your neighbors in danger by going outside if it is not safe to do so.
 If power and communications go out, make sure you have a plan for when you will be in touch after the emergency passes.

 After an emergency: Follow up!